Why Buying Health Insurance Early in Life is a Smart Financial Move

 Critical Illness Policy

-Covers the high costs of specific critical illnesses like cancer, heart diseases, etc.
+Covers the high costs of specific critical illnesses like cancer, heart disease, etc.

 Top-Up Plans